ankitjosh78/hang-movie-man/README.md

 Hangman but for movies 😉

-This is a fun hangman style game to guess random movie names from the local database and show some summary about the movie with a link to the same.
+This is a fun hangman style game to guess random movie names from the local sqlite database and show some summary about the movie with a link to the same.

+You can also add more movies to the database.
 # How to use?
 Clone the repo, and run "python main.py".